pranavan15/Ballerina-samples/TwitterSummaryService/README.md

 2) Download the Ballerina Tools distribution and unzip it on your computer.
 Ballerina Tools includes the Ballerina runtime plus the visual editor (Composer) and other tools.
 3) Add the <ballerina_home>/bin directory to your $PATH environment variable so that you can run the Ballerina commands from anywhere.
-4) After setting up <ballerina_home>, navigate to the folder containing `songLyricsService.bal` file and run: `$ ballerina run twitterSummaryService.bal`
+4) After setting up <ballerina_home>, navigate to the folder containing `twitterSummaryService.bal` file and run: `$ ballerina run twitterSummaryService.bal`

 5) How to interact with this web service,
 * To get tweets with time                         - POST `localhost:9090/twitterSummary/getTweetsWithTime`